jamesnetherton/jamesnetherton.github.io/_posts/2017-09-25-adding-a-new-component-to-the-wildfly-camel-subsystem-part2.md

 Else you may need to adjust your module definitions, rebuild and retest.

-When you're done, commit all modified projects files and submit a pull request.
+When you're done, commit all modified project files and submit a pull request.